28 Ways to Save Water

 - You can check if your toilet is leaking by putting a little

 colouring in the tank.
 If the food colouring appears in the bowl

 without flushing, have the cistern repaired immediately.

-be using any water.
 Check your water meter and make a note of the

 reading.
 Recheck the meter after at least one hour.
 If the reading has

 changed, you may have a leak.
 This needs to be found and fixed.

 Department of Environment and Resouce Management